NYC summer garden tour wrap-up

 Hellebores are fairly easy to grow here in Northern California, requiring partial shade, well-draining soil, and moderate irrigation.
 But the best part?
 They bloom in

 Today I wanted to share how I repurposed a fireplace mantle in the garden.
-While driving around in the rain a few months ago, I
+While driving around in the rain one day, I spotted this

 I’ve always, always, always loved hearts.
 And as I look around my garden, I can’t help but notice that I definitely have a lot